brandur/sorg/content/drafts/ruby-memory.md

 hook: TODO
 ---

-Anyone who's run Unicorn (or Puma, or Einhorn) will have noticed a curious phenomena.
+Anyone who's run Unicorn (or Puma, or Einhorn) may have noticed a curious phenomena.
 Worker processes that have been forked from a master start with low memory usage, but before too long will bloat to a similar size as their